Who Is Vortic Watches And What Do They Do?

 - Great talking piece

-- Lots of bang for the buck, having such a high hands on an American-made piece
+- Lots of bang for the buck considering it’s a 100% American-made piece

 - Regardless of how well such a large case size sits on the wrist, it’s still a bit big and may not be to everyone’s tastes